kimhy365/AttentionCNN/README.md

 # Attention-based CNN for Small Object Classification

 ## 📚 Overview
-we propose an Attention-based CNN (A-CNN) model that addresses the challenges of small object classification in real-world manufacturing environments.
+We propose an Attention-based CNN (A-CNN) model that addresses the challenges of small object classification in real-world manufacturing environments.
 Unlike traditional CNNs that struggle with object-to-image area ratio (OAR) constraints, our model leverages an  attention mechanism to dynamically focus on small objects, achieving superior classification accuracy and efficiency.

 Key innovations of our model include:

-- Integration of a spatial transformer module to adaptively extract Regions of Interest (ROI), increasing OAR by up to 10 times without manual preprocessing.
+- Integration of a spatial transformer module to adaptively extract Regions of Interest (ROI), increasing OAR without manual preprocessing.
 - A multi-task learning framework that enables end-to-end training with minimal data labeling (only 5% of the dataset labeled), significantly reducing human effort and time.
 - For an edge device, NVIDIA Jetson Nano, providing real-time inference (33 fps) while maintaining high accuracy (99.92%).